MiracleCakra/MiracleCakra/README.md

 Hello!
 I'm **Cakra Wangsa**, an Information Technology student and **data enthusiast** focusing on **data analysis, data mining, and data science**.
 I enjoy transforming raw data into **clear insights**, building **reliable models**, and telling the story behind the numbers through **effective visualizations**.

-I believe data is more than just numbers—it’s a medium to make **better decisions** and create **real-world impact**.
+I believe data is more than just numbers it’s a medium to make **better decisions** and create **real-world impact**.
 I’m always open to new challenges, collaborations, and constructive discussions to grow together.

 Currently, I’m actively working on projects around:
 - 📊 **Exploratory Data Analysis (EDA)** & visualization for actionable insights